cloudlinux/cloudlinux-doc/docs/introduction/README.md

 ### CloudLinux OS Solo
 CloudLinux OS Solo is designed for installation on VPS or VDS servers.
-This edition has major difference agains all other, so you should look for the detailed docs [here](https://docs.solo.cloudlinux.com/introduction/).
+This edition has major difference against all other, so you should look for the detailed docs [here](https://docs.solo.cloudlinux.com/introduction/).